 Spend time researching your ideal road trip so that you know where you want to stop and how long you are likely to want to spend in these places.
 Factor in extra time for finding parking, getting supplies, getting lost and breaks.

 Then work out where you want to spend the night.

 Pre-book your accommodation

-Book accommodation with parking, in advance.
+Definitely book accommodation with parking in advance.
 I know it seems obvious but bear in mind that in towns and cities, it may be tricky to find free overnight parking.
 Also compare the hotel’s parking fee with nearby car parks if it seems high.

 Have a paper copy of key information

 The last thing you want is for all the important information about where you’re going, and especially where you’re staying, stored only on a phone that’s just died on you.
 For this reason, it pays to write down the addresses, phone numbers and other essentials on a piece of paper that you keep handy.

 Documentation and safety requirements for driving in Portugal

 In order to rent a vehicle in Portugal you’ll need to have a full drivers licence that’s been valid for 2 years.